THE WOMEN BEHIND THE STILLS

 However in 2006 Cardhu recommenced producing a single malt.
 The Cardhu single malt bottlings are distinguished by their smooth, delicate, easy drinking character.
 Versions of over 12 years old demonstrate more fat texture and caramelised nuttiness, that makes them a good match to desserts.
 More of Cardhu Single Malts, 12/15/18 YOs are entering the market in keeping with common economic sense.
 The quality of the cheaper blends are declining.

-In 2018, Diageo started to implement plans to spend £150m on upgrading tourism facilities across Scotland, including a new brand home for Johnnie Walker in Edinburgh, and improved visitor centres at Cardhu, Clynelish, Caol Ila and Glenkinchie, representing some of the regional styles present in Walker.
-Cardhu’s upgrade, with scenic access and an orchard planted highlights the history of the distillery, reflecting the influence of Helen and Elizabeth Cumming.
+In 2018, Diageo started to implement plans to spend £150m on upgrading tourism facilities across Scotland, including a new brand home for Johnnie Walker in Edinburgh.
+Whisky from Diageo’s distilleries all over Scotland contribute to Johnnie Walker, but four distilleries, Glenkinchie, Cardhu, Caol Ila and Clynelish, will be linked directly to the Johnnie Walker venue in Edinburgh, representing the ‘four corners of Scotland’ and the regional flavour variations of Lowland (Glenkinchie), Speyside (Cardhu), Island (Caol Ila) and Highland (Clynelish) crucial to the art of whisky blending.
+Together this will create a unique Johnnie Walker tour of Scotland, encouraging visitors to the capital city to also travel to the country’s extraordinary rural communities.
+Cardhu’s upgrade, with scenic access and an orchard planted to highlight the history of the distillery, will reflect the influence of Helen and Elizabeth Cumming.

 No comments: